goodluckoguzie/goodluckoguzie.github.io/projects/socnavgym.md

 ## <a id="faq"></a>14.
 FAQ

 ### Q: What is SocNavGym?
 **A:** SocNavGym is a comprehensive social navigation gymnasium environment for evaluating social robot navigation algorithms.
-It provides full-featured social navigation scenarios with multiple entity types including robot agents, human pedestrians, static obstacles, and dynamic obstacles (see Technical Specifications section for details).
+It provides full-featured social navigation scenarios with multiple entity types including robot agents, human pedestrians, static obstacles, and dynamic obstacles (<a href="#specs" style="color: var(--link); text-decoration: underline;">see Technical Specifications section</a> for details).

 ### Q: How was SocNavGym used in your research?
-**A:** SocNavGym was the primary environment for testing Predictive World Models (2StepAhead, MASPM) and validating Adaptive Prediction Horizons (see Research Impact section).
+**A:** SocNavGym was the primary environment for testing Predictive World Models (2StepAhead, MASPM) and validating Adaptive Prediction Horizons (<a href="#impact" style="color: var(--link); text-decoration: underline;">see Research Impact section</a>).
 Results were published in UKCI 2023 and used in my PhD thesis.

 ### Q: What was your contribution to SocNavGym?
-**A:** As part of the development team, I focused on reinforcement learning aspects, predictive model evaluation framework, performance benchmarking systems, and integration with proposed models (see My Contribution section).
+**A:** As part of the development team, I focused on reinforcement learning aspects, predictive model evaluation framework, performance benchmarking systems, and integration with proposed models (<a href="#contribution" style="color: var(--link); text-decoration: underline;">see My Contribution section</a>).

 ### Q: When should I use SocNavGym vs LiteSocNavGym?
 **A:** Use SocNavGym for final evaluation, comprehensive testing, and when you need full visual rendering.
-Use LiteSocNavGym for rapid development, testing, and prototyping (see Comparison section).
+Use LiteSocNavGym for rapid development, testing, and prototyping (<a href="#comparison" style="color: var(--link); text-decoration: underline;">see Comparison section</a>).

 ### Q: Is SocNavGym compatible with standard RL frameworks?
 **A:** Yes, SocNavGym is compatible with standard reinforcement learning frameworks and works with Gymnasium.